kjhealy/covdata/README.md

 The data are provided as-is.
 More information about collection methods, scope, limits, and possible sources of error in the data can be found in the documentation provided by their respective sources.
 (Follow the links above.)

-Data are current through Tuesday, April 21, 2020.
+Data are current through Wednesday, April 22, 2020.

 ## Installation